-Continuing Howard Junior’s approach to large scale, immersive learning the Spark Lab - a new STEAM (Science, Technology, Engineering, Arts and Maths) classroom - has been designed to be an exciting, dynamic and interactive environment that will allow students the freedom to explore concepts and technologies not usually made available to them.
+Continuing our approach to large scale, immersive learning; the Spark Lab was created by the school, to be an exciting, dynamic and interactive environment, delivering a bespoke curriculum focused on developing soft skills such as teamwork, communication, problem solving, risk-taking and resilience by providing pupils the freedom to explore concepts and technologies not usually made available to them.